jamargoochIT/post-install-config/README.md

-Click on the Agents tab, then click on Roles and then add new role.
+Click on the Agents tab, then click on Roles, and then add new role.

 ![2](https://github.com/user-attachments/assets/bcde9fe0-14c3-407a-9515-f3940636fffd)<br><br><br><br>

-Type in the name of the new role you want in this case, I’ll use Supreme Admin.
+Type in the name of the new role you want; in this case, I’ll use Supreme Admin.

 ![3](https://github.com/user-attachments/assets/99dfdfef-ca6a-4dc0-ae88-af1fc50a957b)<br><br><br><br>